Teradata – Why SELECT * impacts Performance?

 ;

-The primary indexes of both tables do not match the join columns, so the rows must be redistributed or copied to a common AMP before the join can occur.
-We created a NUSI on the join column (REF_PK) of the table “TheTable2” in our test scenario.
+The rows of two tables with different primary indexes must be redistributed or copied to a common AMP to perform the join.
+As a solution, we created a NUSI on the join column (REF_PK) of “TheTable2” during our test scenario.

-Our first query selects all columns from both tables:
+Our initial query retrieves all columns from both tables:

 Explain